Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Photon Counting for postmerger detection and inference

 \subsubsection{Classical noise photon distribution}

 Classical noise contributes a \textit{background} of photons with expected number

-where the approximation holds for templates that are well concentrated around each of their center frequencies, Eq.~\eqref{eq:template-fk}, compared to the variation in $S_q(f)$ and $S_n(f)$.
+where the approximation holds for templates that are well-concentrated around each of their center frequencies, Eq.~\eqref{eq:template-fk}, compared to the variation in $S_q(f)$ and $S_n(f)$.
 Overall, the number of background photons scales with the classical noise PSD.

 The distribution from which this count is generated depends on the noise sources as a result of different occupation of the state in phase space.
 For the majority of noise sources, and all noises that we will consider here, classical noises purely manifest in a single quadrature of the light, i.e., $\rv{n}(t)$ is a real number that is random.
-Classical randomness into a single optical field quadrature leads to a geometric-like distribution with mean $\bar{\pN}$ and variance $\bar{\pN} + \bar{\pN}^2$~\cite{Gardner:2024frf},
+Classical randomness into a single optical field quadrature leads to a geometric-like distribution\footnote{{This is Eq.~(12) in \cite{Gardner:2024frf} with the conversion of quadrature-operator variance, $\sigma^2$ (their notation) to average number, $\bar{\pN}_{\textrm{cl},k}$ (our notation) of $\sigma^2 = 2\bar{\pN}_{\textrm{cl},k}$.
+This relation follows from the vacuum having 1/2 variance in either quadrature (their notation) while having a total zero-point energy of 1/2 a photon (1/4 photon from each quadrature, our notation).}} with mean $\bar{\pN}$ and variance $\bar{\pN} + \bar{\pN}^2$~\cite{Gardner:2024frf}.